SamuuX/GiveawayBot-1/README.md

 # Giveaway Bot

 An Advanced Giveaway Bot to match most of your requirements.
-This bot consist insane features like multiplies, requirements, custom options and many more.
+This bot contains insane features like multiplies, requirements, custom options and many more.
 Giveaway system is also compatible to survive Bot crash/restart.